kaltura/playkit-js-youbora/docs/YouboraPlugin.md

 Note: `content.customDimension` are values that can be reported as extra information by application and it will be stored in the Youbora reports.

-Usually only 2 content.customDimension are available to use and customers can use up to 20 ustomDimension values but only with extra charge from youbora.
+Usually only 2 `content.customDimension` are available to use and customers can use up to 20 values but it may reqire extra charge from Youbora.

 ### Debug The events

-* you can track the youbora events which are fired in the dev tools on the network section by filtering the network section on `youbora` key word.
+* you can track the Youbora events which are fired in the dev tools on the network section by filtering the network section on `youbora` key word.

-The youbora will fire events related to player init, start, join, buffer, errors, user interactions and also keep alive pings every 5 seconds.
+The Youbora will fire events related to player init, start, join, buffer, errors, user interactions and also keep alive pings every 5 seconds.
 In case IMA ads are playing it will also send ad playback related event

 ### [Current Youbora library version which is in use by the kaltura player can be found here](https://github.com/kaltura/playkit-js-youbora/blob/4160a7f5990052cf3b5a05cfcbec01a62d1b26ea/package.json#L100)